Breakaway Surfcasting Sinkers for distance casting and firm grip on the seabed

 For surfcasting it is most important that you use the correct weight of sinker for the rod blank you are fishing.
 This is usually stamped on the side of the rod.
-Usually there is a weight range something like 100 to 150g.
+Usually, there is a weight range of something like 100 to 150g.
 It is best to use a sinker that is at the top of this range for maximum casting distance and bottom holding grip.
-In my opinion you need a rod designed to cast at least 200g for serious surfcasting.
-Any thing lighter is really only a toy!
+In my opinion, you need a rod designed to cast at least 200g for serious surfcasting.
+Anything lighter is really only a toy!

 By attaching a Breakaway Tackle Lead Lift the angler stands a better chance of getting his gear back without loss.
 It is important to wind flat-out so that the sinker and Lead Lift plane quickly to the surface.
 Then continue to wind at speed so the lead lift stays high in the water skimming across the surface as it is retrieved.